Best Police Flashlights

 Fenix HT30R

-The Fenix HT30R is an LEP flashlight with the most intense beam
+The Fenix HT30R is an LEP flashlight with one the most intense beams

 Fenix HT30R in hand